ThreeSixtyGiving/standard/documentation/metadata.md

 **License**

 This is the canonical URI of the license that applies to the data in the file or package.
-This should be a Public Domain Dedication or Open Definition Conformant license.
-For further details see the 360Giving guide to open licensing.
+This should be a Public Domain Dedication or <a href="https://opendefinition.org/licenses/" target="_blank">Open Definition Conformant license.</a> For further details see our guidance about [open licensing.](https://standard.threesixtygiving.org/en/new-docs-style/publish-data-openly/#how-to-make-your-360giving-data-open)

 ### How to handle blank fields